JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/07-Control-Flow--Functor-to-Monad.md

 runProgram = unit
 ```

-## Do Notation

-At this point, you should look back at the `Syntax/Prelude-Syntax` folder to read through the file on `Do Notation`.
-You should also become familiar with the `Ado Notation` (Applicative Do).
+## Parenthesis in Nested Bind Expressions

-Be aware of where the parenthesis appear when using `m a >>= aToMB >>= bToMC`.
+Be aware of where the parenthesis appear when using multiple bind expressions (e.g. `m a >>= aToMB >>= bToMC`).
 Below provides a summary of the section called "Do notation" in [this article](https://sras.me/haskell/miscellaneous-enlightenments.html):
 ```purescript
 data Maybe a
   = Nothing